marcusberner/sandal/README.md

 ### Asynchronous constructor

-If a constructor has some asynchronous tasks that needs to be done before the instance can be used that can be handled by including an argument named `done`.
+If a constructor has some asynchronous tasks that needs to be done before the instance can be used, it should take an argument named `done`.
-This will inject a done callback to the constructor.
+That will inject a `done` callback to the constructor.
 Resolving a module with dependencies to an asynchronous constructor will wait for all dependencies to be done before calling the module constructor.